jorge-armando-navarro-flores/jorge-armando-navarro-flores/README.md

 - 🔭 I’m currently studying at Universidad De Guadalajara in Mexico

-- 🌱 I’m currently in automation with AI
+- 🌱 I’m currently learning AI, machine learning and deep learning.

-- 👯 I’m looking to collaborate on the automation of daily life and sustainable development tasks
+- 👯 I’m looking to collaborate on AI, machine learning and deep learning pyojects.

 - 👨‍💻 All of my projects are available at https://github.com/jorge-armando-navarro-flores